-Electronic Handwheels - The optional Electronic Handwheels may be turned off to assure the machine doesn't inadvertently move.
+Electronic Handwheels - The optional (standard on the DPM RX5 and DPM RX7) Electronic Handwheels may be turned off to assure the machine doesn't inadvertently move.

 Note: When turned on, the Electronic Handwheels move the table, saddle and ram only during DRO Mode and TRAKing® in run mode.